dicarlolab/mkturk/public/mkturk/readme.md

 CanvasRatio: Ratio of the logical canvas pixels to the physical screen pixels = BackingStoreRatio/DevicePixelRatio

 ChoiceRadius: Radius (width) of same circle (different square) in pixels.
 This is not set by the user.
-Rather, user specifies ChoiceScale, and then ChoiceRadius stores the actual pixel-based size in the json data file.
+Rather, user specifies ChoiceSizeInches, and then ChoiceRadius stores the actual pixel-based size in the json data file.

 ChoiceColor: Defaults to white circle (same) and square (different) buttons for same-different choice screen

-ChoiceScale: Size of choice circle and square in units of sample image width

 CurrentDate: date & time when task session was initiated